Rein Taagepera

 Rein Taagepera (born 28 February 1933) is an Estonian political scientist and former politician.

 Education

-Born in Tartu, Estonia, Taagepera fled from Soviet-occupied Estonia in 1944.
-Taagepera graduated from high school in Marrakech, Morocco, and studied physics in Canada and the United States.
+Taagepera was born on 28 February 1933 in Tartu, Estonia.
+He fled from Soviet-occupied Estonia in 1944.
+Taagepera graduated from high school in Marrakesh, Morocco, and studied physics in Canada and the United States.
 He received a B.A.
 Sc in Nuclear Engineering in 1959 and a M.A. in Physics in 1961 from the University of Toronto, and a Ph.D. from the University of Delaware in 1965.
 Working in industry until 1970, he received another M.A. in international relations in 1969 and moved to academia as a political scientist at the University of California, Irvine, where he stayed for his American career.
 Taagepera is professor emeritus at the University of Tartu.

 Political career

 Taagepera served as president of the Association for the Advancement of Baltic Studies from 1986 until 1988.
 In 1991, he returned to Estonia as the founding dean of a new School of Social Sciences at the University of Tartu, which merged into a full-fledged faculty in 1994, and where he became professor of political science (1994–1998).

 In 1991, he was a member of the Estonian Constitutional Assembly, and in 1992, he ran as a presidential candidate against Arnold Rüütel (3rd President of the Republic of Estonia, 2001–2006), and Lennart Meri (2nd President of the Republic of Estonia, 1992–2001), who won the election.
 Taagepera came in third with 23% of the popular vote.
 Later Taagepera admitted that one of the reasons why he ran, despite having little chance to win, was to take away votes from Rüütel and thus help Meri rise to the presidency.

 In 2003, Taagepera agreed to serve for half a year as the founding chairman of a new political party, Res Publica, which won the general elections that year and lead the governing coalition under Prime Minister Juhan Parts until April 2005.
 Taagepera tried to hold the party more or less in the middle of the spectrum (Taagepera suggested he was centre-left politician).
 In 2005, Taagepera resigned his Res Publica membership, frustrated with the party's leadership style and move to the right.
 In April 2006, Res Publica decided to merge with the national-conservative Pro Patria Union party.